 If you or someone you know is a victim of domestic violence, there are services to help you.
 Your county will have a Domestic Violence Services office.
 They provide free and confidential services, such as emergency shelter information, legal advocacy, support groups and domestic violence education.
 They will work to help you create a safe and violence-free life, and heal from the trauma of abuse.

 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been incarcerated at Webster County Jail?
 Do you have a friend or family member that is a prisoner there?
 Have you ever been to visit an inmate in this jail?

 If yes, then we would like you to write your review about it.
 Write about your experience so other people can learn what to expect.

 Things you might want to write in your review:

 Anyone who’s been in jail has at least one story to tell about it.
 Why’d you get arrested?
 Were you fairly treated?
 What happened to you while you were locked up?
 What were the other inmates like?
 Did going to jail affect your life?
 How?

 Speak Your Mind

 Did you meet some cool folks in jail?
-Are you trying to throw a shout out to a person you met in jail?
-Say wassup here, just leave a message below.
+Are you trying to send a message to a person you met in jail?
+Say hello here, just leave a message below.

 Post a message to people still locked up at Webster County Jail